AI-Augmented Thyroid Scintigraphy for Robust Classification of Disease: Experiments

-We trained our models using data from six centers (A–F) and evaluated the classifier on an external dataset from three centers (G–I) for classification evaluation.
-Five augmentation methods were employed, including CA, three variations of SD, and FM.
-For each augmentation method, 1,000 images were generated per class. \\ \textbf{Conventional augmentation:} We applied a randomized transformation pipeline that included rotation (±15°), horizontal flipping, translation (±10\%), scaling (0.8–1.2×), and Gaussian noise addition ($\sigma$ = 0.001–0.01). \\ \textbf{Stable diffusion augmentation:} We used a fine-tuning setup with mixed precision (fp16), a resolution of 128×128, exponential moving average, gradient accumulation with four steps, and a batch size of 1, optimizing for 50,000 steps at a learning rate of 1e-5.
-During inference, we evaluated three approaches: 1) image and prompt to image (SD1), 2) prompt to image (SD2), and 3) mask and prompt to image (SD3). \\ \textbf{Flow matching augmentation:} For FM, the model was optimized using the Adam optimizer with a learning rate of 1e-4 for 200 epochs.
-Our approach leverages FM with optimal transport to align predicted data flows with the target distribution.
-Class conditioning is achieved by incorporating a one-hot encoded vector via cross-attention, while mask conditioning is implemented through a parallel control network integrated via residual connections.
-During inference, we assessed guided generation using a combination of mask and class conditioning. \\ This resulted in 15 distinct training strategies for the ResNet18 classifier: 1) O, 2) CA, 3) SD1, 4) SD2, 5) SD3, 6) FM, 7) O+CA, 8) O+SD1, 9) O+SD2, 10) O+SD3, 11) O+FM, 12) O+CA+SD1, 13) O+CA+SD2, 14) O+CA+SD3, and 15) O+CA+FM. \\ \textbf{ResNet18:} We trained a ResNet18 classifier, initializing it with ImageNet1K pre-trained weights.
+We trained a ResNet18 classifier, initializing it with ImageNet1K pre-trained weights.
 The first convolutional layer was modified to retain a 3×3 kernel, and the fully connected layer was replaced with a dropout layer (0.2) followed by a linear layer matching the number of classes.
 The model was trained for 300 epochs using the Adam optimizer (learning rate = 1e-4, weight decay = 1e-5) with a cross-entropy loss function.
 A learning rate scheduler (ReduceLROnPlateau) was applied, reducing the rate by a factor of 0.8 if validation loss plateaued for 10 epochs, with a minimum learning rate of 2e-5.
 Furthermore, the training and validation split was set at a 9:1 ratio with stratification.